 Many medical conditions can cause a person to lose or gain appetite, including:

-- Cancer: Cancer can sometimes cause a direct loss of appetite, depending on the symptoms, as well as the location of the tumor and whether it releases hormones.
+can sometimes causea direct loss of appetite, depending on the symptoms, as well as the location of the tumor and whether it releases hormones.
 It can also cause indirect loss of appetite due to a person’s response to treatment.

 - Parkinson’s disease: According to the Parkinson’s Foundation, this condition can cause a loss of taste or smell, which may reduce someone’s appetite.

 - Kidney disease: If the kidneys start to fail, certain waste products will build up in the bloodstream.
 This buildup